mbuhot/ecto_job/README.md

 ## Job Timeouts and Transactional Safety

-When performing long-running jobs or when configuring a low expiry timout, keep in mind that a job may be retried before it has finished and the retry has no proactive mechanism to cancel the running job.
+When performing long-running jobs or when configuring a short execution timout, keep in mind that a job may be retried before it has finished and the retry has no proactive mechanism to cancel the running job.

 In the case that the initial job attempts to finish and commit a result, and the commit includes the preloaded multi passed as the first parameter to `perform/2`, the optimistic lock will fail the transaction.

-In the case where the job performs other side effects outside of the transaction such as calls to external APIs or additional database writes, these are suggested to implment other idempotency guarantees, as they will not be rolled back in a failed or duplicated job.
+In the case where the job performs other side effects outside of the transaction such as calls to external APIs or additional database writes, these are suggested to implement other idempotency guarantees, as they will not be rolled back in a failed or duplicated job.